MarkZsombor/Elixir-Simple-Server/README.md

 A server built to learn HTTP basics in Elixir

+Get requests to /hello will return `world`
+Post requests to /post will be printed out to the terminal Any other requests will receive a 404

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed